Real Genius: Production

 To prepare for Real Genius, Martha Coolidge spent months researching laser technology and the policies of the CIA, and interviewed dozens of students at Caltech.
 The screenplay was extensively rewritten, first by Lowell Ganz and Babaloo Mandel, later by Coolidge and PJ Torokvei.

 Producer Brian Grazer remembers that when Val Kilmer came in to audition for the role of Chris Knight, he brought candy bars and performed tricks.
 Kilmer remembered it differently.
 "The character wasn't polite, so when I shook Grazer's hand and he said, 'Hi, I'm the producer,' I said, 'I'm sorry.
 You look like you're 12 years old.
 I like to work with men.'"

 To achieve the house filled with popcorn for the film's climax, the production team popped popcorn continuously for three months.
 The popcorn was treated with fire retardant so it would not combust and covered so that it would not be eaten by birds and possibly poison them.
 The popcorn was then shipped to a subdivision under construction in Canyon Country, northwest of Los Angeles, and placed in the house.

-To promote the film, the studio held what it billed as "the world's first computer press conference" with Coolidge and Grazer answering journalists' questions via computer terminals and relayed over the CompuServe computer network.
+To promote the film, the studio held what it billed as "the world's first computer press conference", with Coolidge and Grazer answering journalists' questions via computer terminals and relayed over the CompuServe online service.

 The dorm in the film is based on Dabney House at Caltech, and Caltech students served as consultants and played extras in the film.

 Reception

 Box office

-Real Genius was released on August 9, 1985 in 990 theaters grossing $2.5 million in its first weekend.
+Real Genius was released on August 9, 1985, in 990 theaters, grossing $2.5 million in its first weekend.
 It went on to make $12,952,019 in North America.